Energy-Efficient Movable Antennas: Mechanical Power Modeling and Performance Optimization: Numerical Results

 \subsection{Single-User System}

 First, we consider the single-user scenario and plot in Fig.~\ref{Fig_SU_TxRegion} the EE performance versus the normalized size of the transmit array (i.e., $A/\lambda$).
 It is observed that the EE performance of our proposed algorithm increases with the size of $\ca{C}_t$ and outperforms the PSO algorithm and other benchmarks.
 In contrast, the ConvEE benchmark exhibits a decline in EE performance as the size of $\ca{C}_t$ increases, due to its omission of mechanical power consumption in optimization.
-As a result, the optimized DPV leads to longer movement distances from their associated CPV, thus degrading the EE performance.
+As a result, the optimized DPV leads to longer movement distances from their associated CPVs, thus degrading the EE performance.
 This highlights the necessity of accounting for mechanical power consumption in mechanically-driven MA systems.
 Furthermore, the EE performance of the SM benchmark is observed to be significantly worse compared to the other schemes.
 This behavior results from its exclusive focus on rate maximization while disregarding both mechanical and transmit power consumption, leading to substantial overall power consumption and degraded EE performance.

 To gain more insights, we plot in Fig.~\ref{Fig_SU_OptPos} the optimized positions of the MAs by different schemes in one specific channel realization, with $N=6$ and $A=6\lambda$.
 It is observed that the optimized MA positions by the proposed algorithm are located closer to the initial positions (i.e., those of the FPA scheme) compared to those by the ConvEE and SM benchmarks, thereby reducing the mechanical energy consumption and movement delay due to the long-distance movement.
 In contrast, the optimized positions by the PSO algorithm are observed to be even closer to the initial antenna positions compared to the proposed algorithm.
 Although this proximity helps reduce the mechanical power consumption, it also leads to less effective exploitation of the spatial diversity within the movement region.
+As such, the PSO algorithm needs to consume more transmit power to compensate for the loss in channel power gain, which thus reduces its EE performance.
 It follows that the proposed algorithm yields a better balance between the rate performance and power consumption than the other benchmark schemes.

 Next, we plot in Fig.~\ref{Fig_SU_PathNum} the EE performance versus the number of multipath components in the BS-user channel (i.e., $L$).
 It is observed that the EE performance of all schemes (except the FPA benchmark) improves as the number of paths increases.
 This is because when $L$ increases, the channel power gain within the movable region exhibits more significant fluctuation, resulting in enhanced spatial diversity gain.
 This helps shorten the movement time to identify the optimal antenna position that balances rate performance and energy consumption.
 In addition, the EE performance of all schemes except the SM benchmark is observed to be identical for $L=1$.
 This is because under the MRT beamforming strategy in \eqref{eqn_SU_BFV_OPT}, the channel power gain $||\bs{h}(\bs{x})||_2^2$ becomes constant and independent of antenna position.
 It is also observed that the ConvEE and SM benchmarks yield the worst EE performance among all considered schemes, as similarly observed from previous figures.